la2050/archive/_organizations/the-triforium-project.md

       https://challenge.la2050.org/entry/restoring-and-reimagining-the-worlds-first-polyphonoptic-sculpture-in-downtown-los-angeles
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      We are a coaltion of people dedicated to reimagining The Triforium, transforming it from a forgotten piece of public art to a dynamic, interactive, creative site for Angelenos of all ages.
 title: The Triforium Project
-uri: /organizations/the-triforium-project/
 extrapolated_project_ids:
   - '6102258'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Restoring and reimagining the World's First 'Polyphonoptic' sculpture in downtown Los Angeles
-project_titles:
-  - >-
-    Restoring and reimagining the World's First 'Polyphonoptic' sculpture in downtown Los Angeles
-project_titles_from_project_ids:
   - >-
     Restoring and reimagining the World's First 'Polyphonoptic' sculpture in downtown Los Angeles